Portrait of David Hockney in a Hollywood Spanish Interior, Peter Blake, 1965.

 According to Blake, the original concept was to create a scene that showed the Sgt.
 Pepper band performing in a park; this gradually evolved into its final form, which shows the Beatles, as the Sgt.
 Pepper band, surrounded by a large group of their heroes, rendered as lifesized cut-out figures.

+Also included were wax-work figures of the Beatles as they appeared in the early '60s, borrowed from Madame Tussauds.
 The wax figures appear to be looking down on the word "Beatles" spelled out in flowers as if it were a grave, and it has been speculated that this symbolises that the innocent mop-tops of yesteryear were now dead and gone.